 In this article, we'll take a closer look at histones.
-We'll see what histones are, how the structure of histones supports their function, and their classification, and how histones cause diseases.
+We'll see what histones are, their classification, how the structure of histones supports their function, and how histones cause diseases.

 Histones were initially isolated from avian red blood cells and were described by Albrecht Kossel in 1884.
-Histones are abundant in basic amino acids arginine and lysine.
-They are alkaline and water-soluble proteins and carry positive charges that allow for their tight binding with negatively charged DNA.
-In eukaryotic cells, histones bind to and condense DNA into chromatin.
+Histones are DNA-binding proteins existing in the chromatin of all eukaryotic cells.
+Histones contain abundant basic amino acids arginine and lysine that confer their positive charges, allowing for their tight binding with negatively charged DNA, promoting the formation of nucleosomes, and facilitating chromatin compaction.

-Histones are mainly divided into five categories according to their amino acid compositions and molecular weight, including core histones: H2A, H2B, H3, and H4, and linker histone: H1 / H5 [1].
-The core histones have similar histone fold domain-containing three alpha-helices linked by two loops that allow for interaction between different dimers [2].
-Two copies of each of the four core histones bind to about 147 base pairs of DNA forming nucleosomes.
-Besides, the unstructured N-terminal tails of histones extend through the DNA gyres and into the space surrounding the nucleosomes, providing sites for multiple PTMs [3].
+Histones are mainly divided into five categories: H2A, H2B, H3, and H4 (core histones), and linker histone: H1 / H5 [3].
+H2A, H2B, H3, and H4 histones form the core of the nucleosome and actively participate in the precise wrapping of DNA.
 Linker histone H1 associates with the linker region of DNA between two nucleosomes, facilitating the construction of numerous nucleosomes into higher-order chromatin structures.
 H1 varies greatly between species.
 As the variant of H1, H5 is the major linker histone in avian erythrocytes.

 Super family | Family | Location and Function | Subfamily | Members |